Opinion: The Golden State Warriors Should Sign Steph Curry's Former Co-Star Monta Ellis

-Opinion: The Golden State Warriors Should Sign Steph Curry's Former Co-Star Who's A Free Agent
+Opinion: The Warriors Should Sign Steph Curry's Former Co-Star Who's A Free Agent

 The Golden State Warriors are on fire to start the 2021-22 NBA season, and have a 13-2 record in their first 15 games, which is the best record in the entire NBA.